JustAGuest4168/COM3D2.MoreFacilities/README.md

 WARNING
 ==========================================================
-The following COM3D2 Plugin is an alpha build, it is for those brave enough to help test.
+The following COM3D2 Plugin.

-My plugin development is limited, by proceeding you agree that you will not hold me, or any of the plugin tool developers, or KISS responsible for anything that happens to your PC or game data.
+My plugin development is limited, by proceeding you agree that you will not hold me, any of the plugin tool developers, or KISS responsible for anything that happens to your PC or game data.

 It is always recommended that you make a backup of game files before testing, save frequently, and save to a new save slot in case of any bugs.
-(I have had issues with saving/loading breaking, but believe I have resolved them)

 REQUIREMENTS
 ==========================================================
-COM3D2 Version 1.45.0
+COM3D2 Version 1.45.0 or later
 BepinEx Version 5.0.1

 INSTALL